DexterHK/Java-Smol-Database/README.md

 # Java-Smol-Database
-This is a college homework I was working on.
-Took me  10 hours.
-If you have any reviews or opinion contact me on Gentlema(n)#3977
+This is a college homework I was working on,that took me  10 hours.
+I would love to hear a review from ya